Hormone Replacement Therapy (HRT) has a wide range of benefits. It will relieve most of the symptoms of menopause and perimenopause. These include:

 Hot flushes feel like a sudden heat wave that seems to rise from within and spread all over

 the body.
 It is understood that the decline of the estrogen hormone in the body is

 responsible for disturbing the body’s thermostatic control, which then leads to hot flushes.

 Hot flushes may also be associated with palpitations, sweating and feelings of anxiety.

-HRT helps relieve these symptoms very effectively, but it is important to discuss this with
+The benefits of hormone replacement therapy (HRT) is that it helps to relieve these symptoms very effectively, but it is important to discuss this with

 your doctor as these symptoms may be a sign of another disorder, for example thyroid